-I In anyth a sime of the arrive and the Unauthorized leaving of the verbal warning, and detention. verbalwarning, and detention. school grounds. detention. detention. school grounds.
-Second Offense Parent/teacher conference.
-Behavior Contract.
-In-School Suspension or Out-of- School Suspension (minimum: 1 day) Third Offense Parent/teacher conference.
-In-School Suspension or Out-of- School Suspension (minimum: 2 days) Second Offense Parent/teacher conference.
-Behavior Contract.
-In- School Suspension or Out- of-School Suspension (minimum: 1 day) Third Offense Parent/teacher conference.
-In- School Suspension or Out-of- School Suspension (minimum: 2days) The principal or principal's designee may assign a more severe punishment on the first, second, and third offense up toand including expulsion, based on the severity of the offense.
+School Suspension (minimum: 2 days) School Suspension (minimum: 2days) The principal or principal's designee may assign a more severe punishment on the first, second, and third offense up toand including expulsion, based on the severity of the offense.
 Out of Assigned Area Out of the assigned area without permission and/or in a restricted access area without permission.
-First Offense Parent Conference/ Verbal Warning Second Offense Parent Conference/ School Specific Consequence (Loss of privileges) First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 1 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 2 days Einst Off E: Profanity (Insulting/Obscene Language) Use of insulting, abusive, profane, obscene, or vulgar language in any form (verbal, written, or gesture).
-First Offense Parent Conference/ Verbal Warning Second Offense Parent Conference/ First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 1 day , Parent Conference/ Second Offense
+First Offense Parent Conference/ Verbal Warning Second Offense Parent Conference/ School Specific Consequence (Loss of privileges) First OffenseParent Conference/ Referto Guidance/ VerbalWarning/ Out of SchoolSuspension up to 1 daySecond OffenseParent Conference/ NotifyGuidance/ BehaviorContract/ Out of SchoolSuspension 2 days Profanity (Insulting/Obscene Language) Use of insulting, abusive, profane, obscene, or vulgar language in any form (verbal, written, or gesture).
+This includes, racially or sexually offensive conduct that does not have the potential to escalate into a disruption on campus or substantial disruption of the learning environment.
+First Offense Parent Conference/ Verbal WarningSecond Offense Parent Conference/ School Specific Consequence (Loss of privileges) First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 1 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 1- 2 days

-This includes, racially or sexually offensive conduct that does not have the potential to escalate into a disruption on campus or substantial disruption of the learning School Specific Consequence (Loss of privileges) Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 1- 2 days environment.
-Profanity Directed Towards Staff Member Use of insulting, abusive, profane, obscene or vulgar language or conduct in any form (verbal, written, or gesture) directed toward an employee of the The Seminole Tribe of Florida First Offense Parent Conference/ Verbal Warning Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 3 days First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension for 3 days Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 5 days Robbery Using force to take or attempting to take anything of value that is owned by another person or organization, under confrontational circumstances of force, the threat of force or violence and/or by putting the victim in fear.
-First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 1 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 3-5 days First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 3 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 5 days Sexting Minimum Minimum Consequences K-5 First Offense Consequences 6-12 Sexting Knowingly using a computer or any other device capable of electronic data transmission or distribution, to transmit or distribute to another minor/student any photograph or video which depicts nudity, as defined in F.S. §847.001(9).
-Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 3 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 5 days First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 3 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 5 days Third Offense
+Profanity Directed Towards Staff Member Use of insulting, abusive, profane, obscene or vulgar language or conduct in any form (verbal, written, or gesture) directed toward an employee of the The Seminole Tribe of Florida First Offense Parent Conference/ Verbal WarningSecond Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 3 days First OffenseParent Conference/ Referto Guidance/ VerbalWarning/ Out of SchoolSuspension for 3 daysSecond OffenseParent Conference/ NotifyGuidance/ BehaviorContract/ Out of SchoolSuspension 5 days Robbery or Attempted Robbery Using force to take or attempting to take anything of value that is owned by another person or organization under confrontational circumstances of force, the threat of force or violence, and/or by putting the victim in fear.
+First OffenseParent Conference/Refer to Guidance/Verbal Warning/ Outof School Suspensionup to 1 daySecond OffenseParent Conference/Notify Guidance/Behavior Contract/ Outof School Suspension 3-5days First OffenseParent Conference/ Referto Guidance/ VerbalWarning/ Out of SchoolSuspension up to 3 daySecond OffenseParent Conference/ NotifyGuidance/ BehaviorContract/ Out of SchoolSuspension 5 days Sexting Minimum Consequences K-5 Minimum Consequences 6-12 Sexting Knowingly using a computer or any other device capable of electronic data transmission or distribution to transmit or distribute to another minor/student any photograph or video that depicts nudity, as defined in F.S. §847.001(9).
+First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 3 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 5 days Third Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 10 days First Offense Parent Conference/ Refer to Guidance/ Verbal Warning/ Out of School Suspension up to 3 day Second Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 5 days Third Offense Parent Conference/ Notify Guidance/ Behavior Contract/ Out of School Suspension 10 days